Analysis | Two key pieces of context for considering omicron and hospitalizations

 This doesn’t mean that they won’t.
 It doesn’t mean that research suggesting omicron is less dangerous is wrong.
 It just means that caution is probably still warranted.

 Again, everyone — everyone — wants this to be over.
-As we pick our way through this wilderness, every glimmer of light seems like it might be the end of the woods or, at least, a clearing.
+As we pick our way through this wilderness, every glimmer of light seems as if it might be the end of the woods or, at least, a clearing.
 The question we must answer in the interim is how many Americans might make it to that destination and what ancillary damage might be done as we get there.
 Perhaps this is the last grim thicket (to extend this metaphor) through which we will have to crash.
 It seems wise, though, to progress carefully rather than hurriedly either way.